Daniel Silver

-Daniel Silver (born 1972) is an artist living in London.
+Daniel Silver; born 1972) is an artist living in London.

 Life and career

-Silver was born in London and raised in Jerusalem.
+Silver was born in London.
 Silver studied at the Slade School of Art (BA Fine Art, 1999).
 He received his MA in Sculpture from the Royal College of Art, London in 2001.
 He went on to study sculpture in Italy at the British School at Rome in 2002.
 He has exhibited across the UK and internationally.
 Silver is represented by Frith Street Gallery London.

 Work

 Silver's work includes sculpture, painting, drawing and installation.
 His work draws from ancient sculptural archetypes and modernist sculptors, like Jacob Epstein and Henri Gaudier-Brzeska.